cooperj/socsreps.github.io/README.md

 ## Overview

-This website has been created using the most basic of HTML/CSS/JS.
-The limited JS used in the site is purely to populate the burger menu bar drop downs and populate faqs drop downs.
+This website has been created using mostly basic HTML/CSS/JS.
+The limited JS used in the site is purely to allow navigation, the FAQ and a few other navigational items work.
 No tracking, cookies etc are used.

 The reason we wanted to keep the site as simple as possible is to encourage as many contributors as possible who may not yet have experience in open source collaboration, or who may not be familiar with the Git process or web design in general.